 But God spoken to my heart.
 I started thinking of ways Tommy and I were alike; human.
 Code for selfishness.
 Two hardy imperfect hearts = lots of teachable moments.

 1. Chances are the spouse being served silent treatment doesn’t “get it.”
 My husband didn’t know what had hit him.

 2. Men are not naturally inclined to hug or poke ticking time bombs a.k.a a brooding wife.

-I am not letting husbands off the hook of course.
-They have the same responsibility to nurture harmony.
-But I speak to wives.
+Not letting husbands off the hook, here; they have the same responsibility to nurture harmony.
+But this is what God showed me.
+And I speak to wives.
 So.

 3. Tommy’s original silence had nothing to do with me.
-He was simply in a “nothing box” moment.
-I made up reasons as to why he was suddenly silent, instead of asking “hey, what’s going on?”
+He was simply in a “nothing box” and processing being married.
+I made up reasons as to why he was suddenly silent, instead of asking him “hey, what’s going on?”

-Again, he probably should have tended to his wife before taking off.
+Again, he should have tended to his wife before taking off (and eleven years of marriage later, he does!)
 But since we are all about going the extra mile, I am giving you tips, so you know what to do when your husband “disappears” without warning.

-4. Once God got a hold of my heart, I was able to ask the all too important question “Are you okay?”
+4. Once God got a hold of my heart, I was responsible to obey.
+He went ahead and helped me ask the all too important question “are you okay?”
 And we started talking.
 We had wasted hours brooding and tip-toeing around each other.

 So, why is silent treatment wrong?

 Glad you asked!